 $25-$45 per afternoon session

-In addition to the table above our unique cost widget is another way to check prices for centre based care.
-Simply type in your postcode and the cost widget averages out the prices of providers in your area.
+Our unique cost widget is another way to check prices for centre-based care.
+Simply type in your postcode, and the cost widget averages out the prices of providers in your area.
 For the exact costs of care in your area, you will need to contact the providers directly.

 While a breakdown of the costs of every type of care in each state and territory is beyond the scope of this article, we have sourced some information from the Australian Bureau of Statistics (ABS) which will hopefully give you a little more information about what prices to expect as you look for care.